Ericufo/Ericufo.github.io/public/This-is-Eric-Ou/index.md

 ---
-title: "My New Post"
+title: "Eric Ou"
-date: "2024-10-22"
+date: "2023-12-1"
-description: "This is a brief description of my new post"
+description: "Hello, World."
 ---

-## Welcome to my new post!
+## Welcome to my blog!

-This is where the content of the post goes.
+This is where I wrote my life and study.